-The Fo Ti root extract may also help individuals reverse the premature development of white or grey hair.
-A 2002 study performed on mice showed that Polygonum multiflorum was able to reverse white hair induced by hydrogen peroxide.
+The Fo-Ti root extract may also help individuals reverse the premature development of white or grey hair.
+A 2002 study performed on mice showed that Polygonum multiflorum could reverse white hair induced by hydrogen peroxide.

 Will Fo-Ti or Polygonum Multiflorum extract help reduce hair loss along with other health benefits?

 Indeed, there is a difference between reducing the rate of hair loss and growing new hair.
-It is not clear how this plant extract works to incur it’s reported benefits.
+It is not clear how this plant extract works to incur its reported benefits.
 Medical experts believe that the plant may stimulate compounds in the body that may be responsible for anti-aging.
-And one of the research studies above hypothesized that the active compounds of the herb may activate two proteins on hair follicles in telogen state, helping them to transition to the anagen growth phase.
+And one of the research studies above hypothesized that the herb’s active compounds might activate two proteins on hair follicles in the telogen state, helping them transition to the anagen growth phase.

-Fo Ti or Polygonum multiflorum is often used to address health issues like tuberculosis, prostate inflammation (prostatitis), high cholesterol, and insomnia.
-If you are interested in taking any type of supplement, it is best to be guided by the intent of improving your general state of health, rather than focusing narrowly on a particular area.
-And be sure to speak to your physician about how to safely take the supplement.
+Fo-Ti or Polygonum multiflorum is often used to address health issues like tuberculosis, prostate inflammation (prostatitis), high cholesterol, and insomnia.
+If you are interested in taking any supplement, it is best to be guided by the intent of improving your general state of health rather than focusing narrowly on a particular area.
+Be sure to speak to your physician about how to take the supplement safely.

-- Du Xin, et al. Anti-aging effect of Huolisu -A controlled, double-blind study of 507 subjects of middle and old age.
+- Du Xin, et al. Anti-aging effect of Huolisu -A controlled, double-blind study of 507 middle and old age subjects.
 Chinese Journal of Integrated Traditional and Western Medicine 1986;6(5): 271-4.